 We have some simple tips to help your company avoid the cost, time and damage to your reputation of ending up in an employment tribunal.

 1. Create effective employment documentation

 A well-drafted employment contract, together with a comprehensive set of policies should detail the standards of performance and conduct expected of an employee.

 The policies should also outline the procedure which should be followed when those standards are breached.
-Ensure that copies of all employees’ employment contracts are kept and that the company policies and procedures have been communicated to, and are accessible by, your staff.
+Ensure that copies of all employees’ employment contracts are kept and that the company policies and procedures have been communicated to, and are accessible to your staff.

 2. HR & equality training

 When it comes to claims of unfair dismissal, SMEs with little or no knowledge of employment law or access to an internal HR function can find themselves in trouble.

-Employers need to make sure that a dismissal is thoroughly thought through beforehand and isn’t a spur of the moment retaliation to an employee’s actions.
+Employers need to make sure that dismissal is thoroughly thought through beforehand and isn’t a spur of the moment retaliation to an employee’s actions.

 By providing training for all staff members involved in the dismissal process, at least you'll know that the process is being conducted legally.
 And you could perhaps avoid a tribunal completely by ensuring all staff have equality and discrimination training in the first place!